wacncontent/CustomizeTool/output/articles/app-service-web/store-new-relic-web-sites-dotnet-application-performance-management.md

 ## Step 2: Configure New Relic integration for your web app

-1. Open your web app's blade in the [Azure preview portal](https://manage.windowsazure.cn).
+1. Open your web app's blade in the [Azure Management Portal](https://manage.windowsazure.cn).
 2. Click the "..." menu at the top of the blade and select **Add tiles**.
 3. On the **Monitoring** tab select **Application summary** and drag it to where you want the tile to appear on your web app's blade.
 4. Click Done to finish adding tiles.